Introduction: Severe ASD Remote Control

 Congratulations!
-When getting to the end of this step, you succeeded to remake the remote controller for autistic children.
+When getting to the end of this step, you succeeded to remake the remote controller for young adults with severe autism.
 In this stage of the project, it's recommended to test if everything is working as wished.

 Good luck and have fun!